 Go to your local angling tackle shop or outdoor retailer for:

-Canals are surprisingly common in our countryside and cities – there’s around 2,000 miles in our network alone.
-In fact, around 50% of us live just five miles from our local canal.
+Canals are surprisingly common in our countryside and cities.
+We have around 2,000 miles of canals and rivers in our network alone.
+In fact, around 50% of people live just five miles from a canal.
 And, even though people love regularly exploring them by foot or by bike, would you ever think of fishing on one?

 Actually, canals are perfect habitats for fish of all shapes and sizes.
-Most are relatively shallow – only about four or five feet in the middle and perhaps 2-foot-deep at the edge.
-There’s plenty of food and lots of shelter from over hanging trees, shrubs or boats.
-(Experienced anglers say the fish often prefer to live near the boats as these offer good habitat.)
+Most are relatively shallow, being only about four or five feet in the middle and perhaps 2 foot deep at the edge.
+There’s plenty of food and lots of shelter from overhanging trees, shrubs and boats.
+(Experienced anglers say the fish often prefer to live near the boats, as these offer good habitat.)

-If you’ve never been fishing before, or you’re looking to start fishing again after a long break, start by:
+If you’ve never been fishing before, or you’re looking to start fishing again after a long break, here are some ideas to help you brush up.

 What are you waiting for?
 Get out and have a go this weekend.